B4ckslash/tinydhcpd/README.md

 Most DHCP servers these days come bundled with a DNS server of some sort (e.g. `dnsmasq` and the ISC's DHCP server implementation) to allow for tight integration between DNS and IP allocation.
 That unfortunately also means that they are big pieces of software, which can become a problem on small embedded systems, and their complex dependencies can lead to build failures or crashes when built against a non-standard configuration (e.g. for aarch64 with musl-libc).

-The inability to properly cross-compile and/or use the above programs strictly for DHCP motivated me to write my own little DHCP server, which only does DHCP and nothing else
+The inability to properly cross-compile and/or use the above programs strictly for DHCP motivated me to write my own little DHCP server, which only does DHCP and nothing else.

 ### Goals

 - Implement a standards-conform DHCP server
 - Allow for easy cross-compilation
 - Explicitly support smaller/alternative libc implementations (like musl-libc)
-- Ideally minimize executable size (as of Dec 2021, the size-optimized binary clocks in at just 48K)
+- Ideally minimize executable size (as of Dec 2021, the size-optimized stripped binary clocks in at just 36K)